ooxif/vue-router-guard/README.md

   beforeRouteEnter: guard((to, from, next) => {
     fetchRemoteData().then((data) => {
-      // vue-router-guard can pass props to a component's instance. next.props({ data })()
+      // vue-router-guard can pass props to an instance of the component. next.props({ data })()
     })
   })